 - (6th generation)

-If you have an iTunes 12.8 or greater.or the running TVOS 11.4 or greater they can also act as an AirPlay 2 endpoint.
+If you have an iTunes 12.8 or greater.or the running TVOS 11.4 or greater, it can also act as an AirPlay 2 endpoint.
 Additionally, In order to control multiple speakers/devices via your Mac or PC you'll need

 Which third-party devices support AirPlay 2?

-Apple has listed which specific devices will support AirPlay 2, including many that potentially compete against Apple's HomePod.
-Here's the full list.
+Apple has listed which specific devices will support AirPlay 2, both in terms of audio and video as announced at CES 2019.
+Here's the full list of manufacturers and models.

-In addition these companies announced support at WWDC 2017 but have yet to announce specific models:
+In addition, these companies announced support at WWDC 2017 but have yet to announce specific models: Bose, , Dynaudio , and McIntosh.

-Interestingly, half of the manufacturers that will support AirPlay 2 are also Play-Fi partners, and it turns out this isn't a coincidence.
-Dannie Lau, DTS Play-Fi general manager told CNET: "We are adding Airplay 2 support to the DTS Play-Fi platform.
+Meanwhile, Dannie Lau,general manager told CNET: "We are adding Airplay 2 support to the DTS Play-Fi platform.
 Any manufacturer interested in licensing AirPlay 2 from Apple can enable this feature in their DTS Play-Fi product."

 How will AirPlay 2 compete?